-Juan cortina sulaiman — 4 days ago
+Juan cortina sulaiman — a month ago

 Quite nice.
 Classic and recognizable as a Margaux.
 Nice acid, firm tannins, solid mid palate.
 At 25 euro an easy 90 points. — 2 months ago